 Below are presentations Jim Gibbons is currently offering.
 There are over 90 unique program topics.
 These presentations change and evolve as new ones are added.
 Please check back to this page to see new offerings.
 If you would like to make a special request for a presentation, visit Jim Gibbons’ contact page or call 815-572-1244 .

 Margaret ("Peggy") Anne Sansonetti

 Historian Jim Gibbons offers a presentation on the 1958 tragedy in which 92 children and three nuns perished in the fire at Our Lady of the Angels school in Chicago.
-Inspired by reading the book, "To Sleep with the Angels: The Story of A Fire,” Jim learned that the Queen of Heaven cemetery in Hillside, Illinois had 25 graves where children of the fire were interned.
+Inspired by reading the book, "To Sleep with the Angels: The Story of A Fire,” Jim learned that the Queen of Heaven cemetery in Hillside, Illinois had 25 graves where children of the fire were interred.
 His parents were interred there as well and he went to the memorial to pay his respects.
 At that point it was the 50th Anniversary of the fire.
 He began researching the fire in depth and got into contact with some of the survivors.

 During his presentation, Gibbons will also discuss the life and death of Margaret (“Peggy”) Anne Sansonetti (pictured above) who was killed by smoke inhalation in the fire at age 10.
 Susan Parker, former staff member of the Marengo-Union Library District, said Gibbons’ presentations are riveting.